dotnet/EntityFramework.Docs/entity-framework/ef6/what-is-new/index.md

   - The migrations commands have been rewritten to execute out of process and work with SDK-style projects
 - Support for SQL Server HierarchyId
 - Improved compatibility with Roslyn and NuGet PackageReference
-- Added ef6.exe for enabling, adding, scripting, and applying migrations from assemblies.
-This replaces migrate.exe
+- Added `ef6.exe` utility for enabling, adding, scripting, and applying migrations from assemblies.
+This replaces `migrate.exe`

 ## Past Releases